ricardodsr/VSCodeTopAddons/README.md

 # VSCodeTopAddons

+# ChatGpt
+    Use browser or official API integration for OpenAI ChatGPT, GPT3 and Codex.
+Create new files & projects with one click.
+Copilot to learn code, add tests

 # Github Copilot
     The Github Copilot is among the trending VsCode extensions this year.
     It makes real-time code and function suggestions directly on your code editor using an OpenAI Codex.